Business

 Cloud Summit joins a growing list of large-scale technology conferences to cancel or postpone their events due to the outbreak.
 Last week, Facebook canceled its F8 developer conference, and Google canceled its Google I/O conference earlier this week.

 Across the world, nations and private corporations are taking extra precautions to help slow the spread of the virus, which has claimed 3,200 lives globally.
-Switzerland for example has banned all events over 1,000 people, and Twitter has sent message out to all employees “strongly encouraging” them to remain at home for the time being.
+Switzerland for example has banned all events over 1,000 people, and Twitter has sent a message out to all employees “strongly encouraging” them to remain at home for the time being.

 One of the world’s largest cloud ecosystems and digital commerce platforms, Ingram Micro Cloud said in a statement that it has been keeping a close watch on developments surrounding COVID-19, and puts the health and well-being of all attendees and exhibitors as its top priority.